 - Ensure the use of your vessel complies with the Use of Beaches and Water Areas Bylaw No. 418, 2016, including the restrictions related to live-aboards and floating storage units

-SeaChange Marine Conservation Society, with the help of Bowen volunteers, planted eelgrass shoots in Mannion Bay in summer of 2020 to restore nearshore habitat.
-In order to protect these important salmon-rearing areas, Bowen Island Municipality is collaborating with SeaChange to install informational buoys to delineate a voluntary no anchoring zone.
+SeaChange Marine Conservation Society’s nearshore habitat restoration was the inspiration for the project.
+With the help of Bowen volunteers, they planted eelgrass shoots in Mannion Bay in summer of 2020 to restore these important salmon-rearing areas.

 The eelgrass shoots have already shown over 100% growth, let’s keep the eelgrass in by keeping anchors out!

 April 10, 2017 – Read Bonny Brokenshire’s Mannion Bay Management and Implementation Report.

 February 27, 2017 – Bowen Island Municipality has obtained a 30 year tenure (Licence of Occupation) for Mannion Bay from the Ministry of Forests, Lands and Natural Resource Operations with the intent of restoring socioecological integrity in the Bay.
 Municipal staff will bring forward a Mannion Bay Update and Implementation Report in April 2017.

 August 2, 2016 – As part of the Mannion Bay Revitalization Strategy, a rack for small self-propelled water craft will be installed at Sandy Beach for community use.
 In order to determine which vessels are actively being used for recreation, all water craft in the rack will be required to display the owner’s name and telephone number.